 Country Fried Steak is a classic southern dish, and this version is more tender than most.
 It can be topped with gravy or eaten in all its crispy deliciousness as is.

-Country Fried Steak or Chicken Fried Steak?
+What is the difference between Country Fried Steak and Chicken Fried Steak?

+Nothing but the name really.
+They are both fried beef steaks which are breaded in the same fashion as fried chicken.
 In all honesty, when I was growing up Mama called it simply “cube steak“, and it was one of my Daddy’s favorite meals.

 The indentations left by the machine are little “cubes” and that’s where the name comes from.
 It’s a method of taking a cheaper, less tender cut of steak and tenderizing it.

-Gravy or Not?
+Gravy or not?

 Chicken Fried Steak is typically served with gravy and we like it that way too, but it is darned tasty left crispy.